-The Trust’s governance model is made up of Members, Directors and Governors.
+The Blue Kite Academy Trust model of governance is made up Members, Trustees and Governors.

-The members are akin to the shareholders of a company.
-They have ultimate control over the academy trust, with the ability to appoint some of the trustees and the right to amend the trust’s articles of association.
+The members have ultimate control over the academy trust, with the ability to appoint 10 of the trustees and the right to amend the trust’s articles of association.

-The directors are responsible for setting the direction, holding the CEO to account and ensuring financial probity.
+Trustees are responsible for setting the direction of the Trust, holding the CEO to account and ensuring financial probity.
 As charity trustees, they must also ensure compliance with charity law requirements.
-Academy trusts are charitable companies and the trustees are company directors who must comply with company law requirements.
+Academy trusts are charitable companies therefore trustees are also Company Directors and must comply with company law requirements.

-The Directors have overall responsibility and ultimate decision making authority for all the work of the Company, including the establishing and running of schools.
+Trustees have overall responsibility and ultimate decision making authority for all the work of the Company, including the establishing and running of schools.
 This is largely exercised through strategic planning and the setting of policies.
 It is managed through business planning, monitoring of budgets, performance management, the setting of standards and the implementation of quality management processes.
-The Directors have the power to direct change where required.
-The Directors have a duty to act in the fulfillment of the Company’s objects.
+The Trustees have the power to direct change where required and have a duty to act in the fulfillment of the Company’s objects.

-Individuals who sit on local governing bodies (LGBs) are referred to as ‘local governors’.
-This is because trustees can delegate governance functions to local level.
+Individuals who sit on local governing bodies (LGBs) are referred to as governors.
 Trustees have complete discretion over what is delegated to each LGB.
-They may, for example, decide to delegate all functions to academies in the chain that are performing well and only a few to those academies that need greater support.
-Alternatively, where a MAT wishes to retain all governance functions centrally, it may establish an advisory body at the school level, which has no formal governance function but which advises the board of trustees on its decisions.
+They may, for example, decide to delegate all governance functions to schools in the trust that are performing well and only a few to those schools that need greater support.
+Details of what has been delegated to the LGBs can be found in the document called The Scheme of Delegation.

-If you would like to view a copy of any public documents, please contact the Clerk to Directors.
-The clerk can be contacted in the following ways:
+If you would like to view a copy of any public documents, please email the Head of Governance at email@example.com